rahulsharath98/CreditCardFraudDetection/README.md

 Usage:
 1) Clone this repository: git clone <repo-url>
+2) Download dataset: download the dataset from Kaggle and keep it in the same folder where the code is present.
-2) Install the required dependencies: pip install -r requirements.txt
+3) Install the required dependencies: pip install -r requirements.txt
-3) Run the code: python credit_card_fraud_detection.py
+4) Run the code: python credit_card_fraud_detection.py

 Visualizations:
 The project generates several visual outputs, including: